-In an economy where the majority of the wealth is concentrated in the hands of a few individuals, the majority of that income would require to be redistributed (taken from the richer) and given to the majority of the population that is poor in order to achieve income equality.
-Generally, the Hoover Index varies from 0 to 1 (or 0 to 100%), where 0 represents a perfectly equal society and 1 represents a society with maximum inequality.
+In an economy where the majority of the wealth is concentrated in the hands of a few individuals, the majority of that income would require being redistributed (taken from the richer) – given to the majority of the population that is poor – in order to achieve income equality.
+Generally, the Hoover Index varies from 0 to 1 (or 0 to 100%), where 0 represents a perfectly equal society and 100 represents a society with maximum inequality.

 What are Income Inequality Metrics?